kew-myco/its_glue/README.md

 -o [path/to/output] \
 ```
 The script expects, as arguments, a reference database, specified by the `-d` flag, an input fasta, specified by the `-f` flag, and an output directory, specified by the `-o` flag.

-This section is still being developed, so expect change.

 ## Issues, Comments and Suggestions